JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_3.md

 This is a rather brief tutorial about an exciting functionality of `Javis.jl`: the ability to render $\LaTeX$!

-If you have never heard of `LaTeX` before, we highly recommend the following resources:
+If you have never heard of `LaTeX` before, we highly recommend these resources:

 - [What Is `LaTeX`?](https://www.wikiwand.com/en/LaTeX?wprov=srpw1_0)
 - [Learn `LaTeX` in 30 minutes](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes)